 All maintenance issues or problems that could cause physical harm to the public or members of the campus community are given a priority status.
-Maintenance personnel may be contacted through 970.254.HELP (4357), 7 days a week, 24 hours a day.
-An online form is also available for non-emergent needs.
+Maintenance personnel may be contacted by calling 970.254-HELP (4357), 7 days a week, 24 hours a day.
+An on-line form is also available for non-emergent needs.